 With so much importance placed on product and service descriptions, it is not uncommon to feel a little paralysis in this area.
 The descriptions of your products should be brief and concise, yet at the same time provide enough information to convey their value.
 So how do you compress everything into that short blurb?

-If you have a lot of information to provide or many products to describe, you can always create separate pages that go into more depth, and include links to those pages in your more brief product page descriptions.
+If you have a lot of information to provide or many products to describe, you can always create separate in-depth pages and include links to those pages in your more brief product page descriptions.

 To keep your descriptions short, stick to these key points:

-In your product-specific pages, you can expand upon the points you make in the overall products/services page, and include additional details.
+In your product-specific pages, you can expand upon the points you make in the overall products/services page as well as include additional details.
 Focus on conveying what the product is, how it will benefit your customer, and why they should choose your product/service.

 Organize your products and services in a manner that makes sense.
 For example: